AcademySoftwareFoundation/OpenTimelineIO/CONTRIBUTING.md

 - The `OpenTimelineIO-Plugins` project depends on a set of adapters in a floating way, which lets the adapter repos individually deal with their dependency on the core.
 - `OpenTimelineIO-Plugins` is versioned only when plugins are added, removed, or the pinned version of `OpenTimelineIO` is updated.

 Keeping `OpenTimelineIO-Plugins` versioning lock-step with `OpenTimelineIO` ensures that version constraints on `OpenTimelineIO-Plugins` will yield the same result as version constraints on `OpenTimelineIO`.
 For example, installing `OpenTimelineIO-plugins==0.17.0` will guarantee that `OpenTimelineIO` 0.17.0 is installed.
-Individual adapter version can then be pinned by end-users and adapter developers can specify what version of their adapters work best with a given version of `OpenTimelineIO`.
+Individual adapter version can then be pinned by end-users.

+Adapter developers should specify a loose version constraint on `OpenTimelineIO` (e.g. `>=0.17.0`) so that the package manager can discover the adapter version that works best with the desired `OpenTimelineIO` version.